aaroneg/netbox-rest-module/README.md

 ## Usage

+> This module is only tested with PowerShell 7

 We offer a few basic commands for most objects:

 * New-Thing : Has mandatory parameters based on what netbox requires as of Netbox 3.2.8, unless the parameter is nullable.